Troy Williams

 Troy Williams (born December 30, 1994) is an American professional basketball player.
-He previously attended and played college basketball for Indiana.
+He previously attended and played college basketball for the Indiana Hoosiers.

 High school career

 Williams played his first three seasons at Phoebus High School in Hampton, Virginia before transferring to Oak Hill Academy for his senior season.
 As a senior in 2012–13, he averaged 16.2 points, 7.5 rebounds, 4.0 assists and 2.0 blocks during the regular season, compiling nine double-doubles.
 He was named Gatorade Player of the Year for the state of Virginia and led Oak Hill to a regular season record of 34–5 and an appearance in the National High School Invitational.